 Now, we only have 54 women surviving, and only 49 in South Korea.
 The US Congress, in the 2007 resolution, criticized the sex slaves of the Japanese military during the WWII 「the “comfort women” system of forced military prostitution by the Government of Japan, considered unprecedented in its cruelty and magnitude, included gang rape, forced abortions, humiliation, and sexual violence resulting in mutilation, death, or eventual suicide in one of the largest cases of human trafficking in the 20th century.

 The international community and UN demanded no less than 10 times that Japan takes appropriate measures including official apology and compensation for this issue.
 Congresses in nine countries around the world adopted a resolution letter memorial monuments were erected in 12 regions of three countries.
 Perhaps they are waiting for these women who are 88 and older to pass away.
 However, history never stops.

 We, four students, do not have great power or loud voice.
 However, we wanted to help.
 We wanted more people to know about these women’s stories as they have been living for more than 70 years with stigma and sorrow after the brutal experience during their teenage.

-Announcement: ‘Justice for Comfort Women’ now has new members, dedicated to commit themselves to help these surviving ladies’ voice reach out broader audience.
+Announcement: ‘Justice for Comfort Women’ now has new members, dedicated to commit themselves to help these surviving ladies’ voice can reach out to broader audience.

-From the left, Daniel-Jinwon Kim(Yongsan International School of Seoul), Cindy-Jinwon Kim(Korea International School), and Andrew-Kyoungwan Woo(Prospective student at Phillips Exeter Academy).
+From the left, Daniel-Jinwon Kim(Yongsan International School of Seoul), Cindy-Jiwon Kim(Korea International School), and Andrew-Kyoungwan Woo( Phillips Exeter Academy).